 Container Images Are Downloaded Directly by the Deployment Target

-Octopus Deploy does not currently support functionality to push Images from the Octopus Deploy Server to the Deployment Targets in the same way that it does with other supported packages.
-That being said, the layered architecture of Images allows your Deployment Targets to retrieve only those pieces that have changed from previous versions that are locally available, which is behavior built in to the Docker Engine.
+Octopus Deploy does not currently support functionality to push Images from the Octopus Server to the deployment targets in the same way that it does with other supported packages.
+That being said, the layered architecture of Images allows your deployment targets to retrieve only those pieces that have changed from previous versions that are locally available, which is behavior built in to the Docker Engine.

 When you create a release in Octopus, you need to choose the "version" of the Image(s) you want as part of the release.
 Octopus will load the Tags for the Image(s) and attempt to parse them as a Semantic Version.
 The tags that can be parsed as a valid Semantic Version will be available to be selected for deployment as the "version" of the Container Image(s).